LangsLearning/LangsLearning/README.md

 git checkout lara
 ```

-Get the updates from main and apply them to your branch:
+Get the updates from master and apply them to your branch:
 ```
-git merge main
+git merge master
 ```